ayotundeakinsola/third-milestone-project/README.md

 This document was created during the planning phase of this project.
 The final website has some slight differences from what was planned.
 But I included this document in the project to provide insight into the original planning and direction of the site during the planning stages.

+# Features

+## Existing Features

+### Elements on every page
+- Navbar
+    - The navigation bar features the AR Receuitment logo in the top left corner.

+    - For visitors to the site, list items links are available for them to use.
+        1. Home
+        2. About
+        3. Employers
+        4. Contact
+        5. User icon(this is a dropdown menu)
+            - Log in
+            - Sign up

+    - For users who are logged in, the list items are as follows:
+        1. Home
+        2. About
+        3. Employers
+        4. Contact
+        5. User icon(this is a dropdown menu)
+            - Log out

+    - Python determines if the user is logged in or not by checking `if 'user' in session` and passes this data to Jinja to display the correct navbar for the user.

+    - The navbar is collapsed into a hamburger icon on mobile view.

+- Footer
+    - The footer features:
+        - Links to social media locations (which are facebook, twitter, linkedin and youtube ).